Home Buying 101

 - Are you willing to pay an HOA fee?
 If so, what is the maximum HOA fee you will consider?
 Remember the services provided by HOA’s vary by community.
 Some HOA fees just cover landscaping of common areas.
 In other cases such as townhomes, many times roof and exterior maintenance of the unit is included, sometimes also water, sewer, and garage service is included.

 3. Find Your REALTOR® - Not all real estate agents are REALTORS®.
 REALTORS® are members of the National Association of REALTORS®.
 They are professionals who are bound by a strict code of ethics.
 As friends, co-workers, and family members for recommendations of agents that they have worked with in the past.
 Ask any potential REALTOR® to tell you how many years of experience he has and ask if he has any designations.
 A GRI designation means that the agent is a Graduate of the REALTOR® Institute.
 A GRI has completed 90 hours of intensive course work to educate themselves about national and local real estate issues that will affect him and his clients.
-A CRS designation means that the agent is a Certified Residential Specialist, CRS.
-Only about 5% of REALTORS in the U.S. hold this designation.
-A CRS has the extensive experience, unique commitment, and hours of advanced training to hold the designation.
+We both have the GRI designation.

 4. Select Homes to View – Once you have given your REALTOR® your list of wants and needs, he can do an MLS search for you an email you information about properties that might be of interest to you.
 You can also use the buttons on the left side of this page to search area homes for sale.
 Once you have narrowed your list down to four to eight homes, schedule a time with your agent to go and view the properties.